 After his playing and coaching days were over, Firsov moved into politics and became a member of the Russian Parliament in 1990.

-Firsov is one of the only four players to have his number retired in Soviet hockey (Bobrov, Tretiak, and Kharlamov being the others).
+Firsov is one of the few four players to have his number retired in Soviet hockey (Bobrov, Tretiak, and Kharlamov being the others).
 Firsov was perhaps faster than Kharlamov, who wowed Canadian audiences with awesome speed.

 Anatoli Firsov Soviet Hockey